itsbrunodev/itsbrunodev/README.md

   </p>

   ## About me
   Hello there 👋!
-My name is Bruno Lepis, I am just a gay who enjoys programming.
+My name is Bruno Lepis, I am just a guy who enjoys programming.
 I can program in JavaScript, HTML, CSS and I'm learning C# and Python.
   <br /><br />